 Your secondary audience are those who need more convincing content to become a customer.
 Your team will need to be more strategic in what they create for this particular group.

 3. Determine Your 10x Content Core

 The next step is to develop your content core — the topics that are most closely related to your product.

-You should have some idea on the channels you should be using in your content strategy from the audience personas we created earlier.
-Specifically the “what type of content do you enjoy reading?” question.
+You should have some idea of the channels you should be using in your content strategy from the audience personas we created earlier.

 - Blog posts